xShirase/hotbot/README.md

 ## How does it work?

-Hotbot is made of 3 primary components, a config file, Modules and Commands.
+Hotbot is made of 3 primary components, a config file, Modules and Commands that interact with each other in various ways.

+###Installation

+  - Latest release:

+        $ npm install hotbot

-## Configuration and minimal app
+### Configuration and minimal app

 The mimimal configuration (/config/config.json) is as follows :
 ```javascript